 Family Fish Fest

 LDWF and the Louisiana Wildlife and Fisheries Foundation host Family Fish Fest with activities for your entire family to enjoy, whether you’re new to the sport of fishing or an experienced angler.
-Prior to each Family Fish Fest, the pond is stocked with adult size channel catfish.
+Prior to the Family Fish Fest, the pond will be stocked with adult size channel catfish.

 Join us for a day of bank fishing and fun fishing activities including:

 - Arts and crafts

 - An appearance by Robbie the Redfish, LDWF’s mascot

 National Hunting and Fishing Day - September 24

 As part of the National Hunting & Fishing Day celebration at Waddill Wildlife Refuge, a free Family Fish Fest will be held for youth 12 & under.

 4142 North Flannery Rd.